vernonsoftwaresolutions/aws-serverless-nodejs-boilerplate/README.md

 ## Todo
-Note 11/21/2017, there is a pending [bug](https://github.com/serverless/serverless/issues/2233) with [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model) and Usage Plan's in cloudformation.
-There is a work around that will be added shortly
+Note 11/21/2017, ~~there is a pending [bug](https://github.com/serverless/serverless/issues/2233) with [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model) and Usage Plan's in cloudformation.
+There is a work around that will be added shortly~~
+Update 11/27/2017  The issue has been fixed with latest commit

+Note 11/27/2017 An enhancement to the template is address usage plan being globla.
+This means the script cannot be run for multiple environments
 ## Known Issues
-1. Based on AWS SAM bug, this template will not currently deploy until work around is implemented
-2. If Deconfigure.js is run multiple times in succession it will overrwrite some files in the Cloudformation template
+1. Can only deploy to one environment based on usage plan
 ## Example

 This project is based on the AWSLabs Servless project for Nodejs Express applications and AWS Lambda